isomerpages/moe-xingnanpri/_xingnan/Our School/Our Identity.md

 <img style="width:50%" height="auto" width="100%" src="/images/logo.png">
 </div>
 <p></p>
-<p>The school crest was designed by Miss Peng Huijun, a former pupil, in
+<p>The school crest was designed by Miss Peng Huijun, a former student, in
 1988.
 The crest was designed to link Xingnan’s past with the future.The four red petals symbolize the four official languages taught in the school.
 The torch is the symbol of the old school.
 It signifies knowledge and enlightenment.